-Upon completion of this offering, we expect our compensation committee will consist of , , and , with serving as chair.
+Upon completion of this offering, we expect our compensation committee will consist of Mr. D. Katzman, Mr. Fenkell, and Mr. Wallman, with Mr. Katzman serving as chair.
 The compensation committee will be responsible for, among other things:

-- reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating our Chief Executive Officer's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors (as directed by the board of directors), determining and approving our Chief Executive Officer's compensation level based on such evaluation; - reviewing and approving, or making recommendations to the board of directors with respect to, the compensation of our other executive officers, including annual base salary, bonus and equity-based incentives, and other benefits; - reviewing and recommending the compensation of our directors; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure required by SEC rules; - preparing the compensation committee report required by the SEC to be included in our annual proxy statement; and - reviewing and making recommendations with respect to our equity and equity-based compensation plans.
+- reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating our Chief Executive Officer's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors (as directed by the board of directors), determining and approving our Chief Executive Officer's compensation level based on such evaluation; - reviewing and approving, or making recommendations to the board of directors with respect to, the compensation of our other executive officers, including annual base salary, bonus and equity-based incentives, and other benefits; - reviewing and recommending to the board of directors the compensation of our directors; - reviewing and discussing with management our "Compensation Discussion and Analysis" disclosure required by SEC rules; - preparing the compensation committee report required by the SEC to be included in our annual proxy statement; and - reviewing and making recommendations with respect to our equity and equity-based compensation plans.